brandur/sorg/content/articles/job-drain.md

 finds that the user record it's looking for is nowhere to be found in the database.

-!fig src="/assets/images/job-drain/job-failure.svg" caption="A job failing because the data it relies on is not yet committed."
+{{Figure "A job failing because the data it relies on is not yet committed."
+(NewImgSrcAndAlt "/assets/images/job-drain/job-failure.svg" "A job failing because the data it relies on is not yet committed.")}}

 A related problem are transaction rollbacks.
 In these cases data is discarded completely, and jobs inserted into the